Kentucky Route 104

-Kentucky Route 104 is a 14.305-mile (23.022 km) state highway in Todd County, Kentucky that runs from Tennessee State Route 48 at the Kentucky-Tennessee state line northeast of Clarksville, Tennessee to Kentucky Route 181 just south of Elkton via Trenton.
+Kentucky Route 104 is a 14.305-mile (23.022 km) state highway in southern Todd County, Kentucky.

+Route description

+KY 104 begins at the Kentucky–Tennessee state line north of Clarksville, where it continues southward as Tennessee State Route 48.
+From the state line, KY 104 heads on a northeasterly course to Trenton, where it has a brief concurrency with US 41.
+Leaving Trenton, KY 104 continues northeastward to end at its junction with Kentucky Route 181 just south of Elkton.

 History

-At the beginning of Kentucky's state highway system, KY 104's current routing was signed as Kentucky Route 181.
+When Kentucky's state highway system was originally established in 1929, KY 104's current routing was signed as Kentucky Route 181.
 KY 104 originally went from a junction with U.S. Route 79 at Guthrie to its current northern terminus.
 That alignment is now part of KY 181, and KY 104 moved to its current alignment at some time between 1939 and 1954.